-- 0% 30% AMFI
+- 0 percent 30 percent AMFI

-- □ 31% 50% AMFI
+- 31 percent 50 percent AMFI

-- □ 51% 80% AMFI
+- 51 percent 80 percent AMFI

 (3) Environmental Review

 All sites must undergo a complete environmental review prior to any commitment of funds.
 The environmental review shall document compliance with 24 CFR Part 58 and all related laws and authorities.
 Properties with adverse environmental conditions will not be permitted to proceed under housing activities unless the adverse conditions are corrected.
 No work can start on a site until the environmental review is complete.